 A Witchcraft Apprenticeship

-In my life, witchcraft is one such thing.
-This witchcraft has been taught to me by spoken word, by shared experience, in homes and in wild places, in big metropoleis and deep inside forests and jungles, at the shores of lakes and oceans, in spaces spanning multiple generations and alone.
+This witchcraft, which must be practiced to be understood, has been taught to me by spoken word, by shared experience, in homes and in wild places, in big metropoleis and deep inside forests and jungles, at the shores of lakes and oceans and out on the open sea, in spaces spanning multiple generations and spaces of profound solitude.

 It is not a witchcraft that you can find by scouring books, texts or the internet.
 The knowledge that quality sources offer is important and valid, but incapable of translating practice into lived experience.

 It is the witchcraft of mystery traditions, eclectic, gnostic, heuristic, and it is interestingly scientific in its approach.
 It is philosophical and experiential.
 Most importantly, there are no dogmas, no rules or laws it demands you to follow.
 It does not require you to believe anything, rather it is an invitation to be curious and open in what you allow yourself to experience.
 Suspend disbelief, if only for a moment.
 Analyze and question rigorously later.
 Remember: Total freedom equals total responsibility.